-In this lesson, you will train a ML model on a dataset that's out of this world: UFO sightings over the past century, sourced from NUFORC's database.
+In this lesson, you will train a Linear Regression model and a Classification model on a dataset that's out of this world: UFO Sightings over the past century, sourced from NUFORC's database.
 We will continue our use of notebooks to clean data and train our model, but you can take the process one step further by exploring using a model 'in the wild', so to speak: in a web app.
 To do this, you need to build a web app using Flask.